Want to get your money in shape for the new decade? Start with these expert tips.

 Not only does this make budgeting, saving for the future and avoiding debt much easier, it also helps reduce the amount of stress in our lives – and helps keep those savings pots for rainy-days and fun topped up.

-Looking for some financial inspiration for 2020?
+Looking for some financial inspiration for the new year?
 Here are some tips from Laura Suter, a personal finance analyst.

 1. Start a ‘money club’